kynosarges/tektosyne/README.md

 ## License

-Tektosyne is © 2002–2016 by Christoph Nahr but available for free download under the MIT license.
+Tektosyne is © 2002–2016 by Christoph Nahr but available for free under the MIT license.